Furniture Making: Traditions of Necessity

 This class is open to woodworkers who would like to broaden their approach to furniture making.
 What do we mean by this?
 We think it means you are a person who has decided to commit to learning furniture making; is yearning to develop a finer sense of design; has already acquired some woodworking skills and has a strong sense of the limitations of your own knowledge and skills.

-You must have some experience in woodworking before taking this class.
+You must have some experience in hand tool woodworking before taking this class.
 If you have limited woodworking experience - we’d like you to produce evidence of strong practical skills, problem solving ability, and experience with hand work.
 We're looking for the right attitude.

 This course is an ideal follow up to the Foundations of Woodworking Twelve - Week intensive.